JeanBaptisteServais/SYNERGO/README.md

 Quote analysis's just an exercice for show my qualities as web developper and my knowlegeds in differents libraries and my begenning with deep learning <strong>frameworks</strong>.

-In case, there are my work from other work this is my 2 branches :
+In case, there are my work <strong>from other work</strong> this is my 2 branches :

 https://github.com/pastrouveedespeudo;